Raj Kapoor: Early life and background

-Raj Kapoor was born as Ranbir Raj Kapoor on 14 December 1924 at Kapoor Haveli, a large house then owned by his grandfather in the Qissa Khwani Bazaar neighborhood of Peshawar, British India into a Punjabi Hindu family who belonged to the sunar community.
+Raj Kapoor was born as Shrishti Nath Kapoor on 14 December 1924 at Kapoor Haveli, a large house then owned by his grandfather in the Qissa Khwani Bazaar neighborhood of Peshawar, in the North-West Frontier Province of British India, into a Punjabi Hindu Khatri family.
 He had an Arya Samaji upbringing.
+His parents were Prithviraj Kapoor (3 November 1906 – 29 May 1972) and Ramsarni Devi Kapoor (née Mehra) (25 December 1908 – 14 June 1972).
+As per what Raj Kapoor's son Rishi Kapoor stated in his autobiography Khullam Khulla: Rishi Kapoor Uncensored, "It was he (Prithviraj Kapoor) who changed the family name from Nath to Raj, so that Prithvi Nath Kapoor became Prithviraj Kapoor.
+My father was named Shrishti Nath Kapoor at birth, but this was changed to Ranbir Raj Kapoor, which in turn became Raj Kapoor."
+Based on his father's name, Rishi Kapoor's son was named Ranbir Kapoor.
+The Kapoor family hailed originally from Samundri, a town in the Lyallpur District of the Punjab Province of British India (now in the Faisalabad District of Punjab, Pakistan).

-His parents were Prithviraj Kapoor and Ramsarni Devi Kapoor (née Mehra).
-The Kapoor family hailed originally from Samundri, Samundri Tehsil, Lyallpur District, Punjab Province, British India.
-He was the eldest of six children in the family.
+Raj Kapoor was the eldest of six children in the family.
 He was the grandson of Dewan Basheshwarnath Kapoor, great-grandson of Dewan Keshavmal Kapoor, and great-great-grandson of Dewan Murli Mal Kapoor, and was part of the Kapoor family.
-His brothers were the late actors Shammi Kapoor (1931-2011) and Shashi Kapoor (1938-2017).
-He also had a sister named Urmila Sial (1935-2001).
-Two other siblings died in infancy.
+His brothers were the late actors Shammi Kapoor (21 October 1931 – 14 August 2011) and Shashi Kapoor (18 March 1938 – 4 December 2017).
+He also had a sister named Urmila Sial (30 December 1933 – 25 July 2001).
+Two other siblings between Raj and Shammi, namely Devinder (Devi) and Ravinder (Nandi) died in infancy, within a gap of two weeks, both in the year 1931.
+Devi died of double pneumonia while Nandi died after accidentally swallowing rat poison while playing in the garden.
 Kapoor's family later on moved from Peshawar to Bombay for residence and for education.

 As Prithviraj moved from city to city early in his career during the 1930s, the family had to move too.
-Raj Kapoor attended several different schools like Colonel Brown Cambridge School in Dehradun, St Xavier's Collegiate School in Calcutta and Campion School in Bombay.
+Raj Kapoor attended several different schools like Colonel Brown Cambridge School in Dera Doon, St Xavier's Collegiate School in Calcutta and Campion School in Bombay.